-- 1) Be at least 18 years of age; - 2) For international operations, be able to read, write, speak and understand the aviation English at at least Level 4 (Operational); - 3) Have passed the appropriate commercial pilot knowledge test since the beginning of the 24th month before the month in which he or she takes the skill test; - 4) Have satisfactorily accomplished the required training and obtained the aeronautical experience prescribed; - 5) Possess at least a current Class 1 medical certificate; - 6) Have an endorsement from an authorized instructor certifying that the applicant- - (a) Has received and logged training time within 60 days preceding the date of application in preparation for the skill test, and - (b) Is prepared for the skill test; and - 7) Also have an endorsement certifying that the applicant has demonstrated satisfactory knowledge of the subject areas in which the applicant was deficient on the airman knowledge test.
+- 3) For international operations, be able to read, speak and understand the aviation English at at least Level 4 (Operational).
+If there is a doubt, use AC 08-003, Evaluation of Language Proficiency; - 4) Have passed the appropriate commercial pilot knowledge test since the beginning of the 24th month before the month in which he or she takes the skill test; - 5) Have satisfactorily accomplished the required training and obtained the aeronautical experience prescribed; - 6) Possess at least a current Class 1 medical certificate; - 7) Have an endorsement from an authorized instructor certifying that the applicant- - (a) Has received and logged training time within 60 days preceding the date of application in preparation for the skill test, and - (b) Is prepared for the skill test; and - 8) Also have an endorsement certifying that the applicant has demonstrated satisfactory knowledge of the subject areas in which the applicant was deficient on the airman knowledge test.